dcooney/ajax-load-more/README.txt

 7. Shortcode and implementation examples

 == Changelog ==

+= 5.6.0.2 - February 17, 2023 =
+* HOTFIX: Fixed error with compiled Ajax Load More JS causing issues with addons.
+* FIX: Adding fix for new ALM JavaScript Object not rendering when using default ID.

 = 5.6.0.1 - February 16, 2023 =
 * FIX: Added security fix for missing escaping on various shortcode params.